Here you'll find an explanation of how content is defined in v8.

 Give the property a name, the name will be shown to the editor so make relevant and understandable.
 Notice the alias is automatically generated based on the name.
 We'll name this "Body Text".

-Clicking Add editor will open the Select editor dialog.
-Here you can choose between all the available editors on the Create new tab (this will create a new configuration) or already configured editors in the Use existing tab.
+Clicking Select editor will open the Select editor dialog.
+Here you can choose between all the available editors on the Create a new configuration tab (this will create a new configuration) or already configured editors in the Available configurations tab.
 To make it easier to find what you need use the search field to filter by typing "Rich".
-Filtering will display configured properties first (under Use existing) and all available editors under that.
+Filtering will display configured properties first (under Available configurations) and all available editors under that.